jasonhemann/21SP-CS2800/syllabus.md

     than an elementary grammar check and appropriate citations, I want you to thoroughly copy-edit your prose before submitting.

-  - Roughly a month after I've assigned your project, your group will submit to me via a Dropbox your project report, either:
+  - Roughly a month after I've assigned your project, your group will submit to me via a dropbox your project report, as follows:
-	  1. as a zip archive containing your PDF and your source code, with suitable instructions for me to build and run your deliverable.
+	  1. A stand-alone PDF document that contains a link to a source repository that I can access.
-	  2. If your document contains a link to a source repository that I can access, you may simply submit a stand-alone PDF.
+      2. This repository must contain and your source code, with suitable instructions for me to build and run your deliverable.

   - Roughly a 28 to 34 days after I've assigned your project, your group will meet with me virtually to discuss and demonstrate your